Bikeman868/Prius/README.md

 > Stored procedures that are not configured in this way will be executed against any
 > available server.

+## Diagnostics

+If you want to test that your requests are going to the right database you can enable a tracing mechanism.
+This is only recommended in a development or test environment.
+It is not recommended to turn on tracing in a busy production environment.

+To enable tracing you must write a class that implements `ITraceWriterFactory` then pass an instance of it to the `EnableTracing` method of `IRepositoryFactory` singelton before opening any database connections.
+The `UsersTestApp` project is an example of how to do this (see `Program.cs`, `TraceWriter.cs` and `TraceWriterFactory.cs`).

 ## Prius recipies

 ### Inject Prius interfaces into my data access class